-Over the past years, there have been studies documenting that the resource reallocation process from exiting producers to entering producers explains a substantial portion of TFP changes at the aggregate level.
-Most of the studies find that exiting producers exhibit persistently declining productivity while entering producers that survive the market selection process exhibit rapidly increasing productivity (Foster, Haltiwanger, and Krizan 1998, Hahn 2000, etc).
-This pattern suggests that policies that prevent the efficient reallocation of resources via entry and exit could be potentially very costly with the cost possibly growing over time.
-On the contrary, the reforms of bankruptcy policy, which induce inefficient firms to exit with a lower cost and allocate released resources to efficient entrants or incumbents, would enhance the rate of aggregate productivity growth.
+tion of TFP changes at the aggregate level.
+Most of the studies find that exiting producers exhibit persistently declining productivity while entering producers that survive the market selection process exhibit rapidly increasing productivity (e.g., Foster, Haltiwanger, and Krizan 1998; Hahn 2000).
+This pattern suggests that policies that prevent the efficient reallocation of resources via entry and exit could be potentially very costly, with the cost possibly growing over time.
+On the contrary, bankruptcy policy reforms, which induce inefficient firms to exit with a lower cost and allocate released resources to efficient entrants or incumbents, would enhance the rate of aggregate productivity growth.

-In this study, we will ask whether this productivity dynamics of entering and exiting producers holds in Korea, by using the plant-level panel data on the Korean manufacturing sector.
-Specifically, we will examine the following questions.
-What kinds of time profiles do the TFPs of exiting and entering producers show?
+In this study, we use Korean manufacturing plant-level data to ask whether the productivity dynamics of entering and exiting producers hold in Korea.
+Specifically, we answer the following questions.
+What kinds of time profiles do the TFP numbers of exiting and entering producers exhibit?
 Given the pattern of productivity dynamics, how does the competitive process of entry and exit improve aggregate productivity?
-Can we expect the policies that improve the efficiency of resource re-allocation, such as bankruptcy policy reform, to improve aggregate TFP instantaneously or over a period of time?
+Can we expect the policies that improve the efficiency of resource reallocation, such as bankruptcy policy reform, to improve aggregate TFP instantaneously or over a period of time?

-The broad outline of this study is as follows.
-In section 2, we examine the effects of the post-crisis bankruptcy policy reform in Korea on the resource re-allocation process using the firm-level data.
-For this objective, we discuss the key elements in the post-crisis bankruptcy reforms and then proceed to analyze the TFP performance of failing firms entering the court-administered rehabilitation procedures before and after the reform.
-In section 3, we examine the mechanism by which the reform would improve the efficiency of resource re-allocation or the performance of aggregate TFP, by using the plant-level panel data on the Korean manufacturing sector,.
-In section 4, we summarize and conclude this study.
+The outline of this study is as follows.
+Section 9.2 examines the effects of the postcrisis bankruptcy policy reform in Korea on the resource reallocation process using the firm-level data.
+In particular, we discuss the key elements in the postcrisis bankruptcy reforms and then proceed to analyze the TFP performance of failing firms entering the court-administered rehabilitation procedures before and after the reform.
+Section 9.3 examines the mechanism by which the reform improves the efficiency of resource reallocation or the performance of aggregate TFP.
+Our analysis uses plant-level panel data on the Korean manufacturing sector.
+Section 9.4 summarizes and concludes.

-II.
-Bankruptcy Policy Reform and the Productivity Dynamics of Failing Firms
+9.2 Bankruptcy Policy Reform and the Productivity Dynamics of Failing Firms

-2.1 Corporate Bankruptcy System prior to the Economic Crisis
+9.2.1 Corporate Bankruptcy System prior to the Economic Crisis

-< Exit Barriers for Large Firms >
+Exit Barriers for Large Firms

-In Korea, economic growth in the past was possible through the growth or restructuring of existing firms rather than through the dynamic process of entry and exit.
-In the period of development when profitable new markets were rapidly emerging, the inadequate corporate bankruptcy system did not significantly distort the resource allocation of the economy due to the ability of the economy to easily re-allocate resources from declining sectors to emerging profitable sectors.
-Under these circumstances, through rationalization programs, the government played an active role in re-allocating resources from failing firms to other existing firms.
-During the developmental period, many of the failing firms were not filing for bankruptcy procedures overseen by the courts.2
+Past Korean economic growth was made possible by the growth or restructuring of existing firms rather than by the dynamic entry and exit process.
+During the period of development when profitable new markets were rapidly emerging, the inadequate corporate bankruptcy system did not significantly distort the resource allocation of the economy due to the ability of the economy to easily reallocate resources from declining sectors to emerging profitable sectors.
+Under these circumstances, through rationalization programs, the government played an active role in reallocating resources from failing firms to other existing firms.
+At the same time, many of the failing firms were not filing for bankruptcy procedures overseen by the courts.

-In particular, most small and medium-sized bankrupt firms were effectively liquidated on a non-judicial basis.
+In particular, most small and medium-sized bankrupt firms were effectively liquidated on a nonjudicial basis.
 A bankrupt firm's debt was usually collected on an individual basis under the Civil Procedure Act.
-Most of the bankrupt firm's assets were already subject to mortgage or security, consequently, leaving little for unsecured creditors.
+Most of the bankrupt firm's assets were already subject to mortgage or security, consequently leaving little for unsecured creditors.
 Additional procedures for the collection of debt were not necessary.

-For large firms, however, the 'too big to fail' argument played a part in building exit barriers in the sense that inefficient firms were often allowed to operate through some explicit or hidden subsidies from the government.
-Several large sized bankrupt firms were periodically bailed out through the government's various "rationalization" measures, undercutting Korea's formal bankruptcy procedures.
+For large firms, however, the too-big-to-fail argument played a part in building exit barriers in the sense that inefficient firms were often allowed to operate through some explicit or hidden subsidies from the government.
+Several large-sized bankrupt firms were periodically bailed out through the government's various rationalization measures, undercutting Korea's formal bankruptcy procedures.